0-Ayala/ReserveYoSelf/README.md

 	* [ ] Option to make a new reservation.
 2. Pick Table Screen:
 	* *Oliver*
+	* 2D Drawings or PickerView?
 	* [ ] Will allow the user to choose a table that they’ll sit at.
 	* [ ] Alert will be used to confirm selection.
 3. Menu Select Screen:
 	* *Oliver*
-	* 2D Drawings or PickerView?
+	* PickerView?
 	* [ ] Guest picks dishes and quantities for dishes.
 	* [ ] A total is given to them at the bottom.
 4. Confirmation Screen: